cardano-scaling/hydra/hydra-cluster/bench/README.md

 # Interpreting Benchmark Runs

-When running a benchmark using `cabal bench local-cluster` it creates log files in its `output-directory` beside a `results.csv`.
+When running a benchmark using `cabal bench hydra-cluster` it creates log files in its `output-directory` beside a `results.csv`.
 Those log files can be used to harvest some more data about the run and produce more graphs.
 The following notes require `jq` and a few standard tools from GNU [coreutils](https://github.com/coreutils/coreutils) like `cat`, `sed`, `awk` and friends.

 **NOTE**: The following scripts all work over the _filtered logs_ which are produced by the `log-filter` program.